collective/alm.solrindex/alm/solrindex/README.txt

 -------

-SolrIndex only provides document IDs and scores, while ZCatalog retains the reponsibility for sorting the results.
-To sort the results from a query involving SolrIndex, use the "sort_on" parameter like you normally would with ZCatalog.
+SolrIndex only provides document IDs and scores, while ZCatalog retains the responsibility for sorting the results.
+To sort the results from a query involving SolrIndex, use the ``sort_on`` parameter like you normally would with ZCatalog.
 At this time, you can not use a SolrIndex as the index to sort on, but that could change in the future.